Idaho CPA requirements

 The first step toward earning your CPA license is knowing the Idaho CPA requirements.
 Once you know exactly what you need, you can put a plan in place to complete any education and experience you may need and avoid setbacks.
 While we have provided a thorough overview, we also recommend you check with the Idaho State Board of Accountancy.

-Idaho CPA license requirements
+Idaho CPA License Requirements

 In addition to passing the CPA Exam, you must sign the Idaho Department of Law Enforcement Criminal History Records Check form to prove good moral character and complete additional education and experience to fulfill the Idaho CPA requirements to obtain licensure.